 Outpatient surgery centers are quickly adopting medical carts to enhance the flow of outpatient surgical procedures.
 Orthopedics, ophthalmology, and pain-managed clinics find these carts valuable for providing their patients with safe medical management in smaller, less cumbersome, mobile, and specialty-specific delivery devices (e.g. for endoscopy, IV therapy), increasing turnaround time, and improved patient safety.

 The growing volume of elective same-day procedures, regulatory support for expansion of outpatient services, and emphasis on standardization drive development in this market.
-In the USA and Canada, ASCs are presently investing in lightweight carts with digital medication management capability, included power solutions, and cloud-connected inventory systems.
+In the USA and Canada, ASCs are presently investing in lightweight carts with digital medication management capability, including power solutions, and cloud-connected inventory systems.
 Future innovations will focus on cart-user touch screen interfaces with remote support tools and eco-friendly cart manufacturing materials.

 North America's medical cart market is very mature and competitive.
 The market is increasingly owing to factors like rising penetration of electronic health records (EHR), increasing patient mobility requirements, and growing demand for point-of-care (POC) technologies.